dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 Or you can also use this [handy tool](https://www.thegoodlineheight.com) to calculate your baseline.

-#### Font container aka line-box
+#### Font Line-box

 > The height of the line-box is calculated from the height of all its child elements.
 The browser will calculate the height of each child element in this line, and then get the height of the line-box (specifically, the height from the highest point to the lowest point of the child element), so by default, a line-box is always Have enough height to accommodate its child elements.

 c.f.
 [Deep dive CSS: font metrics, line-height and vertical-align](https://iamvdo.me/en/blog/css-font-metrics-line-height-and-vertical-align)

-Encapsulate each individual font into their own font component that's divisble by eight Adjust the paddings up and down as necessary to get the font baseline correct.
+The idea is to encapsulate each individual font into its own Container that's divisble by eight.

-Set it up once and for all for each font used in your design system – and only call your Font component.
+Then we adjust the paddings up and down as necessary to get the font to correctly sit on the baseline.

 ![Font Boxing Demo](../../assets/images/../../../assets/images/Writings/Grid/font-boxing-demo.png)